Transport Salaried Staffs' Association: History

 The union has been involved in at least one London Underground strike, between 6 and 7 September 2010.

 In July 2015, TSSA endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 TSSA National Political Officer, Sam Tarry spearheaded Corbyn's second leadership campaign.

-In 2018, preparatory work for the HS2 railway meant that the TSSA had to vacate its head office since the 1960s, at Walkden House in Melton Street, adjacent to London's Euston Station, and moved to a new head office in Devonshire Square, near Liverpool Street Station.

-In September 2021, TSSA announced that is talks in starting merging the union with the North American Boilermakers Union with the viewpoint of completing the merger by 1 July 2022.
-In January 2022, union representatives voted by 88% to agree to the merger, the union would start to ballot members from 8 February 2022.
+In September 2021, TSSA announced that it was in talks about merging the union with the North American Boilermakers Union with the viewpoint of completing the merger by 1 July 2022.
+In January 2022, union representatives voted by 88% to agree to the merger, however the Boilermakers withdrew from the merger later in the year.

 In early 2022, the union was granted an injunction on an employee who has accused Manuel Cortes, the general secretary of the TSSA of sexual harassment and of bullying by senior staff members.
-Cortes claims that he has no memory of the evening due to excessive drinking.
-The injunction forbids the woman from talking about the alleged harassment and bullying.
-Later on that year an inquiry was opened into the union, led by Helena Kennedy KC, to examine allegations of sexual harassment and bullying towards women within the union, with Manuel Cortes resigning with immediate effect a month later.
+Cortes claimed that he had no memory of the evening due to excessive drinking.
+The injunction forbade the woman from talking about the alleged harassment and bullying.
+Later that year an inquiry was opened into the union, led by Helena Kennedy KC, to examine allegations of sexual harassment and bullying towards women within the union, with Manuel Cortes resigning with immediate effect a month later.
 The Kennedy inquiry reported in February 2023 that the union had seen a culture of sexual harassment and sexual assault over the course of several years along with coercive behaviour.
 Kennedy called for several senior leaders of the union to resign and that external auditors should be brought in to examine the union's finances.
 An earlier critical report which concluded that equality, diversity and inclusion objectives were not being met was not made public until February 2023.

-Election results

-From 1918 until 1992, the union sponsored a large number of Labour Party candidates, many of whom won election.
+In May 2023 TSSA members elected a new President, Melissa Heywood, and Treasurer, Mary Sithole.
+This was the first time TSSA had elected women to both National Officer positions at the same time.
+Later in 2023 TSSA members elected a new General Secretary, Maryam Eslamdoust, who was the first woman and the first person of colour to hold the post.

+The 2025 election for President and Treasurer was held in April 2025, but later TSSA announced the presidential election would be re-run and the re-run finished in October 2025.